APNA Competency Based Training for Suicide Prevention Continuing Nursing Professional Development Information

 - Describe risk and protective factors related to suicide.

 - Demonstrate self-awareness of emotional reactions, attitudes, and beliefs related to previous experiences with suicide.

-- Develop a collaborative safety plan with the patient/family based on competency based education.
+- Develop a collaborative safety plan with the patient/family.

 All of the above requirements must be completed in order to earn contact hours.
 No partial contact hours will be awarded.

 This educational activity has been developed by the American Psychiatric Nurses Association.
-It consists of a 1.25 hour online training module with active participant exercise and a 5.25 hour live educational training which covers the 9 APNA Psychiatric-Mental Health Nurse Essential Competencies for Assessment and Management of Suicide Risk.
+It consists of a live educational training which covers the 9 APNA Psychiatric-Mental Health Nurse Essential Competencies for Assessment and Management of Suicide Risk.

 Participants will complete an evaluation at the end of the program to assess the effectiveness of their learning.
-Participants who successfully complete the online training and full in-person training will receive two certificates (one for online module and one for in-person training) for participation in the full 6.50 contact hour program.
+Participants who successfully attend the full in-person training and complete the post-training online components that include a post-test and course evaluation will receive a CE Certificate for 7.0 contact hours.
 The planners and presenters of this activity have no conflict of interest to disclose.